kumar303/mohawk/docs/index.rst

 ---------

 - **UNRELEASED**

+  - **Security**: Bewit MACs were not compared in constant time and were thus possibly circumventable by an attacker.
   - **Breaking**: Escape characters in header values are no longer allowed, potentially breaking clients that depend on this behavior.
   - Introduced max limit of 4096 characters in the Authorization header